 Lower Falls of the Yellowstone River

 Capturing a photo of this famous waterfall may involve visiting several viewpoints depending on time of day and weather.
-Brink of Lower Falls, Lookout Point, Uncle Tom’s Trail, and Artist Point all provide equally great, yet different, perspectives.
+Brink of Lower Falls, Lookout Point, and Artist Point all provide equally great, yet different, perspectives.
 On sunny days, a rainbow forms in the spray below the falls.
 Off-trail travel is prohibited in the Canyon area.

 Other Subjects & Locations